-In Gudavadze v Carlina Overseas Corporation Stuart acted for a Cayman Islands subsidiary of the State Oil Company of Azerbaijan in a dispute in the British Virgin Islands over the ownership of the share capital of a company, which is the ultimate owner of a Black Sea oil terminal.
+In Gudavadze v Carlina Overseas Corporation Stuart acted for a Cayman Islands subsidiary of the State Oil Company of Azerbaijan in a dispute in the British Virgin Islands over the ownership of the share capital of a company, which was the ultimate owner of a Black Sea oil terminal.
 The dispute was settled.

 In Thomas v Capita Trustees Limited Stuart acted for 129 claimants in proceedings relating to a film partnership investment scheme, which was marketed to them on the basis that it would provide tax advantages.
 The claim, which was for approximately £30 million including interest, was settled.